New Portfolio

 Friday, May 29th, 2009 @ 12:30am

-I’ve been running Homebrew on my Wii for quite some time and recently stumbled upon the ability to play backed up games from a USB hard drive.
-There’s several advantages to this, one is I don’t have to worry about changing DVDs anytime I want to play a game in addition to not having to carry them around, and having the games loaded from a USB hard drive should increase my load time.
+I’ve been running Homebrew on my Wii for quite some time, which also gives me the ability to play backed up games from a USB hard drive.
+There’s several advantages to this; I don’t have to worry about changing DVDs anytime I want to play a game, in addition to not having to carry them around.
+Additionally, having the games loaded from a USB hard drive decreases the time it takes to load games.

 I needed to keep a log of all the steps I had to take in order to get this functionality working, so I figured I might as well be helpful and provide a list of the steps needed to do so.